tim-bits/stockfishweb/README.md

 ##### 1. FE queries:
    Either build a position on the virtual chess board or copy/paste a FEN into the FEN input field, choose a desired move depth in 'Depth' combo (maximum 15) and which side is to move in 'Side to move' selector, and then press 'Submit' button.
-   If the position is valid, 'Response' text area will be populated with a Json response in a following format:
+   If the position is valid, 'Response' text area will be populated with a Json response in the following format:
 ```json
 {
     "bestMove": "c4f7",